oceanariummelaka/mantarayplus/README.md

 # mantarayplus
-For Ammonite XR not supporting Browser
+For Manta Ray XR not supporting Browser